Florida Homeowners: Do You Know What the Florida 25% Rule Regarding Roofs Is?

 How Do Insurance Companies Use This Rule?

 Insurance companies use the 25% Rule to their advantage whenever possible.
 They will do what they can to minimalize the amount they have to pay out on roof damage claims.
-You need to remember, all insurance companies are in business to earn a profit, not have excessive payouts in damages.
+You need to remember, all homeowners insurance companies are in business to earn a profit, not have excessive payouts in damages.

 They will often instruct their adjusters to look for the least expensive ways to pay claims.
 This often translates to adjusters trying to justify damage is under 25% whenever possible.
 They will also try to break roofs down into different sections to get around the complete replacement requirement when just one section has damage that exceeds 25%.